-Christian Book Club meets again on Monday 10 September.
-Our book for discussion will be “In the Days of Rain“ by Rebecca Stott, describing her childhood experience of living within an inward looking Christian sect and how she moved on from this.
-The group normally meets on the 2nd Monday of the month at Zoe’s home in Forty Green at 7.30pm, but this month will be at The Vicarage.
+Christian Book Club meets again on Monday 12 November.
+Our book for discussion will be “God in the ICU“ by Dr. Dave Walker.
+The group meets on the 2nd Monday of the month at Zoe’s home in Forty Green at 7.30pm.
 Contact Zoe on 07940 505245.

 PLEASE PRAY FOR…

 Revd.
 Douglas Paterson underwent two serious operations this summer but is now well on the way to recovery at home in Scarborough and sends his love